emalpaya/miniBattleships/README.md

 # Description:
-This program utilizes a client-server socket connection to allow 2 players to play an ascii game of Mini Battleships.
+This program utilizes a client-server socket connection to allow 2 players to play an ascii game of Mini* Battleships.

-The game is considered "mini" battleships in the sense that the board size, ship count, and ship sizes have been scaled down from the typical Battleship game.
-If this project were to be expanded upon further, I would update it to utilize the full standard board size, ship count, and ship sizes/shapes of a typical Battleship game.
+**The game is considered "mini" in the sense that the board size, ship count, and ship sizes have been scaled down from the typical Battleship game (in my game, the board is only 5x5 squares, utilizes only 3 ships per player, and each ship only takes up one 1x1 space).
+If this project were to be expanded upon further, I would update it to utilize the full standard board size, ship count, and ship sizes/shapes of a typical Battleship game.*
 # Files:
 This programming project contains six (6) total source code files:
 * board.py